jgobi/myreadingmanga-downloader/README.md

 From the root folder, run `node . <urls>`, where `<urls>` should be replaced by the space-separated list of the URL of the desired doujinshis from MyReadingManga.info.

 The doujinshis will be downloaded to a folder with it's title.
-This folder will be inside of the folder `downloaded` (that will be created in the root of the repository).
+This folder will be inside of the folder `mrm-downloads` (that will be created in the root of the repository).

 ### Example